The Power of Easy

 We also feature Mari Takahashi in the film.
 The renowned gaming personality steps into an immersive mixed-reality world with her little green sidekick.
-Later in the film, viewers would see Nadia Nadim – striker for Paris Saint-Germain – displaying her fancy footwork.
+Later in the film, viewers would see Nadia Nadim – striker and 2021 French national champion with Paris Saint-Germain – displaying her fancy footwork.

 In the first few weeks alone, we served more than 100 million impressions and 15 million video views – with cost-effectiveness 100% higher than the industry standard.